 * * * * *

 • Gail Gannon — The borough is fortunate to have the telling eye and able hand of Gail Gannon, our artist-in-residence.
 Much-admired for her chronicling of old-time Monmouth Beach through her historic paintings, Gail is a 60-year resident of the borough.
 Inspired by friends and the teachings of Ida Libby Dengrove (the Emmy-winning courtroom illustrator for NBC-TV News), Gail began her oil paintings of borough scenes in the 1960s.
 Her talent for capturing numerous iconic borough images is unmatched.
-She and her husband, Jack (a charter member of the MB First Aid), raised four children in town.
+She and her husband, Jack (a charter member and president of the MB First Aid Squad), raised four children in town.

 * * * * *